-Acrylics are thicker than the fiberglass wraps, and will look less natural than fiberglass ones as well.
+Acrylics are thicker than fiberglass wraps, and will look less natural than fiberglass.

 Some people don’t like acrylics simply because of the bad smell.
 The chemical can be pretty nasty.
 When applying acrylic nails, make sure the area is well-ventilated.

-And when it’s time to remove, remember that acryclis are thicker, and are tougher to remove.
+And when it’s time to remove, remember that acrylics are thicker, and are tougher to remove.
 You may well need a professional to remove these nails.